Haier Dishwasher Not Draining? Fix Guide (2026)

 Quick answer for this brand’s owners

 Haier dishwashers display error codes on the control panel.
 The drain-related error code on most Haier/GE Appliances models is E3 (drainage error), though some models also show E4 (water level fault related to incomplete draining).
-When E3 appears, the drain system could not complete a drain cycle within the required time window.
+When E3 appears, the drain system couldn’t complete a drain cycle within the required time window.

 The fastest first step: open the tub and check the filter.
 A clogged filter is responsible for the majority of E3 errors on Haier units.
 If the filter is clean, push and hold the Start/Pause button for 3 seconds to cancel the current cycle, then restart a new cycle and watch whether the drain phase completes.